cortex-lab/phy/design/merge-view-architecture.md

-# Merge View architecture proposal
+# Merge View architecture record

-Status: implemented for phy 2.2.0
+Status: implemented and automatically validated on the unreleased phy 2.2 branch;
+manual dataset smoke testing and release acceptance remain

-This document describes the internal architecture and incremental refactor recommended for implementing the user behavior fixed in the [Merge View workflow specification](merge-view-workflow.md).
+This document records the internal architecture and incremental refactor used to implement the user behavior fixed in the
+[Merge View workflow specification](merge-view-workflow.md).
 The workflow specification is authoritative when this document discusses implementation tradeoffs.